tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/Activities/03-Stu_RNN_Vader/README.md

 embedding_size = 64
 ```

-* Define an RNN LSTM model with two layers as follows:
+* Define an RNN LSTM model as follows:

   * _Layer 1:_ Add an `Embedding` layer using the `vocabulary_size` and `embedding_size` variables as the first two parameters, and setting `input_length=max_words` (the same size as the padding).